FrancescoDiMuro/dcv/README.md

 # Project DCV

+## Introduction
 This is a personal project for building a DCV (Document Control Version) application.
+The main goal of the project is to develop a web application using REST APIs developed with FastAPI, and integrate some Front End in order to create a UI for the users.
+I'm developing this project to learn how to design, create, test and maintain a web application, since my actual goal is to become a back-end developer.
+I choose Python and FastAPI among all the other programming languages and web-app frameworks because I have some familiarity with Python, and thanks to its easy syntax, I thought it would be a good language to practice the concepts of back-end development.

 ## Database structure
 To make the project easier to build, I created a local SQLite3 db in which store data.